Coder-philosopher/Vocalix/README.md

 ## Features

-- **Text to Speech**: Converts entered text to speech using available voices.
+- Text to Speech: Converts entered text to speech using available voices.
 Users can adjust pitch, rate, and volume.
-- **Speech to Text**: Converts speech into text in real-time.
+- Speech to Text: Converts speech into text in real-time.
-- **Voice Selection**: Choose from a list of available voices.
+- Voice Selection: Choose from a list of available voices.
-- **Audio Download**: Download the generated speech as a `.wav` file.
+- Audio Download: Download the generated speech as a `.wav` file.
-- **Dark Mode**: Toggle between light and dark themes.
+- Dark Mode: Toggle between light and dark themes.
-- **Responsive UI**: The app is optimized for both mobile and desktop views.
+- Responsive UI: The app is optimized for both mobile and desktop views.

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-- **Tailwind CSS**: A utility-first CSS framework for styling the app.
+- Tailwind CSS: A utility-first CSS framework for styling the app.
-- **Lucide React Icons**: A collection of open-source icons for use in React applications.
+- Lucide React Icons: A collection of open-source icons for use in React applications.
-- **SpeechSynthesis API**: Native web API for speech synthesis (TTS).
+- SpeechSynthesis API: Native web API for speech synthesis (TTS).
-- **MediaRecorder API**: To record the speech and allow downloading as an audio file.
+- MediaRecorder API: To record the speech and allow downloading as an audio file.

 ## Installation